ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/groups/delete.rst

     DELETE /v2/groups/{groupType}/{groupId}/groups/{associatedGroupType}/{associatedGroupId}

-For example, the query below will disassociate a Threat with the ID 12345 with an Incident with the ID 54321:
+For example, the query below will disassociate a Threat with the ID 12345 from an Incident with the ID 54321:

 .. code::